 Telemedicine, Emergency Consultations,

-Unlike the other apps we’ve looked at, ContinuousCare for Health is a way to virtually interact with your own existing healthcare professional.
+Unlike the other apps we’ve looked at, Quenza is a way to virtually interact with customized treatments from your own existing healthcare professional.

-Rather than logging in to search for a provider online, patients can request their doctors or practitioners create a Virtual Practice using ContinuousCare.
+Rather than logging in to search for a provider online, patients can request their doctors or practitioners to share their interventions, activities, and care pathways through the app’s HIPAA-compliant interface, then work through their treatments using Quenza’s mobile app.

 Schedule consultations, talk to a professional, or receive an e-prescription from a professional doctor with Teladoc through this app, which connects you to state-licensed practitioners using video or audio channels.